Best Mattress for a Platform Bed (2021): Reviews and Buyer’s Guide

 The Nest Bedding Alexander Signature Hybrid mattress is a good option for any sleeper.
 The bed is available in plush, medium, and luxury firm.
 If the mattress feels too soft or too firm during the 100-night sleep trial, you can contact Nest Bedding, and they’ll send you a different comfort layer.
 You simply need to unzip the mattress and swap the comfort layers.

 Nest Bedding even offers comfort layers for purchase, in case your sleeping preferences change in the future.

-The Nest Bedding Alexander Signature Hybrid is topped with gel memory foam and a special TitanChill Endurance Foam®.
-The gel absorbs and disperses heat, while titanium particles inside the TitanChill Endurance Foam® further pull heat away from the body.
+The Nest Bedding Alexander Signature Hybrid is topped with a special Energex™ foam.
+The foam is temperature responsive and designed to stay cool at night.
 Hot sleepers may love this feature.